-While the clinical trials discussed above have generally reported a good safty profile for MSC transplantion in ASD children, the follow-up checks are currently only up to 12 mo after treatment.
+While the clinical trials discussed above have generally reported a good safety profile for MSC transplantation in ASD children, the follow-up checks are currently only up to 12 mo after treatment.
 Thus caution should still prevail as no data of long-term effects such as 5 to 20 years posttreatment are currently available.

 Conclusion

-Despite the increasing incidence of ASD, currently autism remains untreatable.
-The available options of behavioral, pharmacological and nutritional therapies are only supportive treatments[84,187,188].
+Despite the increasing incidence of ASD, autism currently remains untreatable.
+The available options of behavioral, pharmacological, and nutritional therapies are only supportive treatments[84,187,188].
 The underlying pathology of ASD involves immune system dysregulation, autoimmunity, and inflammation[189], and these processes are targetable with MSC therapy.
-MSCs can be transplanted directly without genetic modification or pretreatment, differentiated according to the cues from the surrounding tissues and do not give uncontrollable growth or tumors[190].
+MSCs can be transplanted directly without genetic modification or pretreatment, differentiated according to the cues from the surrounding tissues, and do not cause uncontrollable growth or tumors[190].
 Several proof-of-concept clinical studies mentioned above and meta-analyses have shown the safety and/or efficacy of MSCs treatment in autistic patients or other clinical conditions of immune dysregulation[180,181,184,190].
-Although MSCs have potential for clinical use in ASD, a number of methodological, technical, and safety challenges still need to be considered[191].
-Additionally, their response to other pharmacological interventions, tissue distribution upon administration and their long-term safety profile are key areas in need of further investigation.
+Although MSCs have the potential for clinical use in ASD, a number of methodological, technical, and safety challenges still need to be considered[191].
+Additionally, their response to other pharmacological interventions, tissue distribution upon administration, and their long-term safety profile are key areas in need of further investigation.
 Currently, it is unclear how long a single dose of MSC can sustain anti-inflammatory effects or when would be the ideal age for intervention (the early the better?).
-Furthermore, the most recent randomized, double-blinded, placebo-controlled clinical trial which had a much more rigorous design than other clinical trials mentioned in this review reported lack of efficacy of AUCB for the treatment of ASD.
-Given that the long-term safety and efficacy of MSC treatment cannot be fully ascertained, standardized trial design is needed to be considered when designing future clinical trials.
+Furthermore, the most recent randomized, double-blinded, placebo-controlled clinical trial, which had a much more rigorous design than other clinical trials mentioned in this review reported lack of efficacy of AUCB for the treatment of ASD.
+Given that the long-term safety and efficacy of MSC treatment cannot be fully ascertained, standardized trial design needs to be considered when designing future clinical trials.

 More importantly, our understanding of basic MSC biology and underlying etiology of ASD is still limited.
 Further basic research into endogenous functions of MSC is warranted to elucidate the mechanism by which therapeutic MSCs for the treatment of ASD mediate their action.
 Animal models such as the MIA and BTBR mouse models may be vital for this as they allow the simultaneous measurement of peripheral and central immune function, quantitative neuronal modification, and behavioral changes in response to MSC treatment, thus enabling a better understanding of the therapeutic mechanisms of MSCs in ASD.